Redland Bay State School Residence: History

 This timber building was erected in 1885 as the residence for the first full-time Redland Bay School, which opened in January 1886.
-The contractor for the school and residence was Patrick Horisk, a member of Cleveland Divisional Board, who was also responsible for the erection of the playshed at Cleveland State School in 1883, and other buildings in the district.
+The contractor for the school and residence was Patrick Horisk, a member of Cleveland Divisional Board, who was also responsible for the erection of the playshed at Cleveland State School in 1883, and other buildings in the district.Patrick Horisk was born in Co Tyrone in Ireland and arrived in Queensland at the end of 1865.

 Local histories record that agriculture was taking place in the Redland Bay area, approximately seven miles from Cleveland, from the late 1860s; rice and cotton described as the main crops.
 Following Louis Hope's experiments with sugar cane at Ormiston, a sugar growing enterprise that included a sugar mill was established by Richard Newton at Redland Bay.
 Newton later sold his land to William Dart.
 Fruit crops, particularly bananas, oranges/citrus and pineapples were cultivated at the southern end of the Bay area.

 A Building Committee seeking the establishment of a half time school at Redland Bay, was elected at a public meeting held in September 1881, chaired by William Dart.
 The Committee's application was approved, and in December that year a part-time school was opened at Redland Bay, to be taught in conjunction with the half time school at Victoria Point.
 The Head Teacher of the school at Victoria Point was George Glenlyon.
 The Victoria Point School became a full-time school in May 1882, and the half time school at Redland Bay was closed.
 Another public meeting was held in March 1884, at which a Building Committee was again elected, and an application forwarded requesting the establishment of a state school at Redland Bay.
 The site proposed for the school was an area of 4 acres of land selected by William Dart that he offered to the Department of Public Instruction for just over £7 per acre.